meteorslime/srxformat/README.md

 # srxformat
 *Format, convert, and combine multiple SRX-800 datalogger output files (and another file containing supplemental information) into a single dataset.*

-The Lotek SRX-800 datalogger is a VHF receiver that automatically scans for pre-programmed frequencies and records signal characteristics (e.g. pulse rate) that can later be converted into measurements of the animal's skin surface temperature.
-This conversion is performed using an equation provided by the manufacturer, which is unique to each transmitter.
+The Lotek SRX-800 datalogger is a VHF receiver that automatically scans for pre-programmed frequencies and records signal characteristics (e.g. pulse rate) that can later be converted into measurements of an animal's skin surface temperature.
+Converting pulse rate to temperature requires an equation provided by the manufacturer, which is unique to each transmitter.
 The datalogger's raw output consists of tab-separated plaintext files with a .TXT extension.

 This repo contains scripts that are intended to (mostly) automate the process of formatting these raw output files as R objects, converting the pulse rate to temperature, merging the resulting objects into a single data structure, and performing some other housekeeping tasks (e.g. removing duplicate records, which occur when the datalogger's internal storage is not cleared after a download) to make the dataset available for manipulation and analysis in R.